 For retained executive search to make sense from a budgetary perspective, the positions have to be senior enough — and important enough — to warrant the investment in retained search.

-Major global retained search firms charge at least $100,000 per search engagement.
+Major global retained search firms have retained search fees of at least $100,000 per search engagement.
 Large search firms require higher fees in order to cover higher overhead.
 Additionally, most large global retained firms only accept searches for candidates with annual cash compensation of $300,000 a year or more.

 In contrast, because boutique search firms don’t have a huge overhead, their fees are usually more reasonable.
-Boutique search firm costs typically range between $75,000 and $125,000 per engagement.
+Retained search fees at boutique search firm typically range between $75,000 and $125,000 per engagement.
 Though titles vary, most of the searches boutique search firms undertake are roles at the vice president level and above.
 Board searches average $90,000.
 For some C-level roles, the retainer is higher.

 (For companies that aren’t quite ready for retained search, our research division Intellerati gives clients the opportunity to save.
 Our recruiting research is designed to support internal executive search teams.)

 Most executive search firms charge a percentage fee.
-You simply need to do the math to figure out what search firms cost.
-On average, retained executive search firms charge one-third (33%) of the candidate’s first-year total cash compensation, which includes the base salary, signing bonus, and any other projected bonuses.
+On average, retained executive search fees are one-third (33%) of the candidate’s first-year total cash compensation, which includes the base salary, signing bonus, and any other projected bonuses.

 Retained firms also pass on direct search-related expenses at cost (e.g., candidate travel, advertising).
 Some firms will even charge for indirect search-related costs, often described as administrative costs that cannot easily be assigned to a specific search, as a percentage of the retainer cost.
 These costs can be as high as 12% of the retainer fee.